Carl Tundo

-Carl "Flash" Tundo (born 11 December 1973 in Nairobi) is a rally driver from Kenya.
+Carl "Flash" Tundo (born 11 December 1973 in Nairobi) is a Kenyan rally driver.
 He is a five times winner of the Safari Rally.
 In 2009 it was a round of the Intercontinental Rally Challenge, making Tundo the first and only Kenyan winner of an IRC round.
 His co-driver has been Tim Jessop since 2002.

 He is the son of Kenyan rally driver Frank Tundo.

 He competed twice in the WRC Safari Rally, in 2002 and in 2021.